damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Electrical/README.md

 - **Comments:**

-  - *An architectural structure shall specify the component of the product such as mechanical component (motor shaft adapters, stepper motor, etc.), electrical component (DC motor, kit, resistor, etc.), etc.*
+   - *An architectural structure shall specify the electricak components and their sub-components.
+For example, the electricak components a robot consist:*
+     *  DC motor
+     *  A/D converter
+     *  DC converters
+     * Rotor
+     * Sensor system
+     * Motherboard
+     * kit
+     * Resistor
+     * Transistors
+     * IC
+     * Sensors
+     * Etc.
   - *An architectural structure can represent in the format a tree or graph by SysML or UML, etc.*

  ```

- It includes all of the components and their sub-components.

- - Architecttural representation of structure

- Moreover, documentation of components of design should provide the information to answer the question that include:
+Documentation of architectural component should provide the information to answer the question that include:

  -  How should provide/make the components (for example, kit, board, etc.)?
  -  Is it possible to buy the components?